meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 - The first and second channels of the MPC3004 ADAC are connected to the current sensors of the power module.
 - The remaining channels of the ADAC are connected with the hall sensors of the motor.
 The Hall sensors signals connected with between the motor and the analog motor drivers are intercepted following the yellow, green, blue, yellow, green, blue and closing with their ground,
 - The ground of the halls sensors outlet, is connected with the ground pin of the Motors hub ADAC module.
-- One pin from the 8-pin female header, is trimmed off to much the 7 input pins of the module.
+- One pin from the 8-pin female header, is trimmed off to match the 7 input pins of the module.

  Various listed elements of the sub-module, are layout by the following photo.